Kyaw-Thiha/Notes/Research Papers/YOLOv10/Dual Label Assignment.md

 ## Dual Label Assignment
 #research #yolo/v10
-In previous YOLO models, they are trained on one-to-many head (one ground truth to many bounding boxes), and during inference, post-processed using [[Non-Maximum Suppression|NMS]].
+In previous YOLO models, they are trained on one-to-many head (one ground truth to many bounding boxes), and during inference, post-processed using [[Non-Maximum Suppression (NMS)|NMS]].

 One-to-many head helps improve accuracy.
 But the problem is the increased time during inference.